Beyond Predictions in Neural ODEs: Identification and Interventions: Proofs

-\xhdr{Remarks} Our focus lies on sparsity enforcing regularization motivated by $\reg{\cdot}$ throughout.
 While other types of regularization may yield unique solutions (Tikhonov regularization for ill-posed problems), these typically clash with the explicit demand for sparsity in the system, with many relationships not just being weak, but desired to be non-existent.
+Our focus lies on sparsity enforcing regularization motivated by $\reg{\cdot}$ throughout.
 We also remark the close resemblance of our arguments to the fact that Ridge regularization yields unique solutions in linear regression whereas Lasso may not.
 In our example, consider $\|\cdot\|_{2}$ or $\|\cdot\|_{2,2}$ instead.
 In this case the minimum complexity system is \emph{uniquely} given by $C_{ij} = 0.5$ for $i,j \in \{1, 2\}$.
 It is important to recognize though that this argument does \emph{not} suffice to prove that our statement does not hold for these regularizers.
 It merely illustrates that our examples and proof techniques fail for these regularizers.
 Refining these unidentifiability results is an interesting direction for future work.